 • When did the percussion era begin?

-• How to identify a percussion conversion
+• How to identify a flintlock to percussion conversion

 • Tracing the term "Kentucky Rifle"